 2. Apples

 Apples, when given without seeds or the core, provide a nutritious and tasty treat.
 They are packed with vitamins A and C, as well as fiber (found mostly in the skin peels), which supports healthy digestion.
 Their natural sweetness appeals to dogs, and their low-calorie content makes them ideal for weight management.
 Slice apples into bite-sized pieces to prevent choking and feed in moderation.
+For more specific advice on portioning, see our article: How much should I feed my dog: A complete guide to calories and weight.

 3. Sweet potatoes